Private Wealth 2024

 The Trusts (Special Provisions) Act 1989, as amended, provides robust protection (pursuant to Sections 10 and 11) for Bermuda law trusts from attacks on the grounds of “forced heirship” claims.

-The principles which govern financial provision on divorce are contained in the Matrimonial Causes Act 1974, which is almost identical to the UK’s Matrimonial Causes Act 1973.
+The principles that govern financial provision on divorce are contained in the Matrimonial Causes Act 1974, which is similar to England and Wales’ Matrimonial Causes Act 1973.
 Orders validly made in another jurisdiction are recognised under comity of law principles.
 The court has wide statutory powers on granting a decree of divorce, nullity or judicial separation to order maintenance and property transfers to or for the benefit of a party to, or the child of, a marriage.
 The decisions of the English courts on the exercise of this jurisdiction will be of persuasive, rather than binding, authority in Bermuda.

 Under Section 41 of the Matrimonial Causes Act 1974, dispositions into a trust may be set aside when the court determines that the disposition was made with intent to defeat an application for financial relief in divorce/maintenance proceedings.
 This applies to matrimonial matters over which the Bermuda court has jurisdiction.